-You know when you read a book stays with you long after reading it?
+You know when you read a book and it stays with you long after reading it?
 OK, so I’ve only just finished this novel, but I can envisage it doing exactly that.

 I managed to snag this beauty for free during a promotional couple of days, which was a bonus in itself.
 I like apocalyptic stuff, I like horror stuff, free stuff is also pretty good.
 I read an interview with Keith Anthony Baird where he discussed his influences on writing, and this, along with the other aforementioned reasons, certainly piqued my interest.